 Quick Guide to Understanding the New Testament

 1. There is No Law of God: The Old Covenant Law was given only to Israel and it ended when Christ came.
-Gentiles never had any part of the Old Covenant Law.
+Gentiles never had any relationship with the Old Covenant Law.
 Today, your conscience functions like the law; universally, people know that it is wrong to kill or steal.
 Institutional religion has always functioned as if we are under law and this, more than any other thing, has kept people from understanding the life of faith.

 Rather, Jesus emptied Himself of His deity (Philippians 2:6,7) for "a little while" during His time on this earth (Hebrews 2:7a,9a).
 He became like us in every way (Hebrews 2:17), except without sin.
 At His baptism, the Holy Spirit came down and entered Jesus (Matthew 3:16).
-The Holy Spirit then became Jesus' power to do the works and miracles of His Father.
-This same Holy Spirit that lived in Jesus is the same Holy Spirit that now lives in you, and is your power to live the life God wants for you.
+The Holy Spirit then became Jesus' power to do the works and miracles of His Father (John 14:10).
+The Holy Spirit that lived in Jesus is the same Holy Spirit that now lives in you, and is your power to live the life God wants for you.

 4. Context is Everything: People use many Scriptures out of context.
 The Bible was written by Jews primarily to Jews.
 Jesus came to save the Jews but, as He was doing that, God brought forgiveness to everyone and the offer of new life to those who trust Christ as Savior.
 Many of the books and letters of the New Testament were written specifically to Jews.
-The two exceptions were the letters of Paul, which were written to a mix of Jews and Gentiles, and the Gospel of Luke and book of Acts which Luke, the only Gentile writer, wrote to a single person.
+The two exceptions were the letters of Paul, which were written to a mix of Jews and Gentiles, and the Gospel of Luke/book of Acts which Luke, the only Gentile writer, wrote to a single person.
 Therefore, it is important to understand the context when reading the New Testament.

 For a more in-depth discussion, Click Here.